atherqureshi/codenames/README.md

 ------------- | -------------
-codenames-frontend  | React/TSX node application that hosts the front end assets codenames-backend  | Python Tornado service managing game state and sessions mongodb | NoSQL DB, used to store game state per session with TTLs mongodb-express | optional web app that allows you to see what's in the mongoDB
+codenames-frontend  | React/TSX node application that hosts the front end assets codenames-backend  | Python Tornado service managing game state and sessions redis | in-memory key value store, used to store game state per session with TTLs

 ## Deployment

 Codenames can be run local via docker-compose, and run on premise if you want (Just get to localhost:3000)

-I will be running this on the free tier of mongoDB and google cloud run + writing a CI/CD.
 I will also need to use Tornado with some sort of multithreading system / load balancing in app, right now local is single-threaded server.